balena-io-experimental/balena-through-tor/README.md

 ### Application

-At the moment the application needs to be set up with `network_mode: "host"` to be proxied.
+The application needs no changes, it will be proxied by the system through the `torproxy` service.

 ### Host